toffergig/FlutterAct2/README.md

 # flutter_activity2

-ListView simple mobile application built using flutter.
+ListView simple mobile application which was built using flutter.
 Below you will see how the application looks like.
 This utlizes GET API calls for data.\
 ![Image Name](images/MergedImages.png)

 ## Getting Started